Who am I?

 Yandex

-Ethical hacking: I randomly try to find some misconfigurations or vulnerabilities in company's internal systems/services accessible to me, and sometimes do randomly find something — and report it to an internal bug bounty program.
+Security Research: Sometimes I randomly try to find some misconfigurations or vulnerabilities in company's internal systems/services accessible to me, and sometimes do randomly find something (often in a quite plain sight) — and report it to an internal bug bounty program: from finding OAuth tokens and other secrets in unexpected places to bypassing authentication mechanisms and ACLs.

 -